haynet3/ITWS-Web-Systems/README.md

 ***Struggles***

-    -Not enough time to implement button that displays the table (simple addition just didn't arrive at it in time-would just need to make buttons where
-     Their action is to call on the specified PHP file that has the proper call for however they want the table ordered.
-Instead just simply listed out
-     Three different tables that each follow what the buttons would've asked for.
-     -Was unusually difficult getting database to connect, might be due to an issue with my AMP stack but it was resolved
+    -Almost not enough time to implement button that displays the table but ended up getting it -Was unusually difficult getting database to connect, might be due to an issue with my AMP stack but it was resolved